sportsdunia logo

 Hence, Brescia could not stay up and were initially demoted to Serie C, but news has surfaced stating that Brescia will potentially face expulsion from professional divisions.
 This happened because the club failed to pay their debt of €3 million.
 It is really sad to see Brescia facing point deductions and getting demoted to Serie C, but expulsion from the country's professional leagues is the lowest point for the 114-year-old club, which has been home to big names like Roberto Baggio, Luca Toni, Andrea Pirlo, Pep Guardiola & Mario Balotelli.

-How did this unfold, and what's next for Brescia?
+How did this unfold, latest update and what's next for Brescia?

 Brescia have spent 28 seasons playing in Serie A in their rich 114-year history, and their best place finish was eighth in the league.
-Although they have not won the Serie A in their history, they are a part of Italy's long-serving and rich culture of football.
-Brescia's captain Dimitri Bisoli had a few words of his own to the club's fans which he posted on his Instagram account stating "In this very painful moment, I wanted to show my closeness to all the people of Brescia, to all those who have made sacrifices to follow Brescia, to all those who have worked with honesty and dedication for the good of Brescia.
-Today, 114 years of history have been trampled, but Brescia is not Cellino, Brescia is us, and that is why Brescia will never die.
+Although they have not won the Serie A in their history, they are an integral part of Italy's long-serving and rich culture of football.

 Advertisement